Tutorial: Boundary Conditions

 For any problem with non-periodic boundary conditions:

-1. Create tau fields - One scalar tau DOF per scalar constraint row (vector BCs contribute one row per component)
+1. Create tau fields — one scalar tau DOF per scalar constraint row (a BC on a VectorField contributes one row per component, so it needs a VectorField tau)

-4. Specify boundary conditions - Add the algebraic constraint rows; tau columns and BC rows couple through the assembled matrix, not by a name-based link
+4. Specify boundary conditions — add the algebraic constraint rows.
+Tau columns and BC rows couple through the assembled matrix, not through a name-based link between a BC and "its" tau field

 Complete Example: Poisson Equation